By Rebekah Otey

 Karen Taylor, associate director of student leadership and engagement, said she believes there is a great need for Christ in that part of the world.

-“The German culture is often described as being very cold,” she said.
+“The German culture is often described as being very cold,” Taylor said.
 “But as you meet individual people you find them very friendly.”

 Atheism is growing in Germany, and many are lost spiritually, said Abbey Orr, sophomore education major.

-A typical day included time spent on three university campuses, Technische, Universitat and Braunschweig, to interact with students.
+A typical day included going to three university campuses: Technische, Universitat and Braunschweig, to interact with students.
 During mornings, teams handed out flyers and conducted surveys.

-“The flyers stated the events and schedule for the week and invited the students to join us,” Orr said.
-“The surveys asked five different questions, and the purpose was to bring up their views of God and Christianity.”
+“The flyers stated the events and schedule for the week and invited the students to join us,” Orr said, adding that the surveys asked five different questions and that the purpose was to bring up their views of God and Christianity.

-At night, groups hosted several different types of outreach events, such as bowling and Bible study discussion groups, in hopes that students Union students had met would come.
+At night, Union students hosted several different outreach events, such as bowling and Bible study discussion groups, in hopes that students they had met would attend.

 “They are very open, and it was easy for me to jump right into conversations about their beliefs,” Orr said.

 Although the trip was rewarding, some challenges, both spiritual and physical, emerged.